-Improvements needed in internal control over accounting transactions.
-The Department of Technology, Management, and Budget's (DTMB's) Financial Services (FS) needs to enhance its internal control to ensure accounting transactions are appropriately recorded and misstatements are prevented, or detected and corrected, in a timely manner.
+Improvements needed in procedures for transferring funds between reserves.
+The Department of Technology, Management, and Budget's (DTMB's) Financial Services (FS) should continue to enhance its internal control to prevent, or detect and correct, misstatements in the notes to the financial statements and related supporting schedules.

-Section 18.1485 of the Michigan Compiled Laws states that each department shall establish and maintain an internal accounting and administrative control system using generally accepted accounting principles^{}.
-These controls should include a system of authorization and recordkeeping procedures to control assets, liabilities, revenues, and expenditures; a system of practices to be followed in the performance of duties; qualified personnel that maintain a level of competence; and internal control techniques that are effective and efficient.
+Section 18.1485 of the Michigan Compiled Laws states that each department shall establish and maintain an internal accounting and administrative control system using generally accepted accounting principles, including recordkeeping procedures and internal control techniques that are effective and efficient.
 Each principal department head shall document the system and ensure that the system functions as intended.